Create an Experience Builder app

 The Business Analyst pane appears with the Content tab active.
 There are several options available to customize the infographic widget.
 First, you'll set the location to Louisville, Kentucky, where the nonprofit organization that you work for is located.

-Set a location button
+Chicago, Illinois location button

-Delete button for Chicago, Illinois
+Clear search button for Chicago, Illinois

 4. For Enter location or boundary, type Louisville.
 From the results, choose Louisville, KY, USA.